Rithari/OnePlusBot/Documentation.md

 Syntax is `;setnickame @Username#1234 nickname`.\
 It also works with [user IDs](https://dis.gd/userid).

+### Slowmode

+Allow users with **Staff** role to set [slowmode](https://support.discordapp.com/hc/en-us/articles/360016150952) for the current channel for a maximum of 6 hours.\
+Syntax is `;slowmode 5h2m3s` to set a slowmode of 5 hours 2 minutes and 3 secondes.

+It can be turned off by using command `;slowmode off`

 ## Specific to server

 ### Role ping to send news